opthub-org/problem-cognitively-unbiased-random-sequence-generation/README.md

 - for M=5, `RNGBIAS_OBJECTIVES=[[1, 2, 3], [4, 5, 6], [7, 8, 9], [10, 11, 12], [13, 14, 15]]`;
 - for M=7, `RNGBIAS_OBJECTIVES=[[1, 2], [3, 4], [5, 6], [7, 8], [9, 10], [11, 12], [13, 14, 15]]`.

 The parameters of cognitive bias can be specified via `RNGBIAS_ALPHA`, `RNGBIAS_BETA`, and `RNGBIAS_GAMMA` environmental variables, each of which should be a numerical array of length 15, corresponding to the lower bound, the upper bound, and the penalty weight of features F1--F15.
-The default values are the values shown in Table 1 in [Temsiririrkkul et al. 2014, [EN](https://dspace.jaist.ac.jp/dspace/bitstream/10119/12995/1/21068.pdf), [JA](http://hdl.handle.net/10119/12991)].
-Please note that the F14.
+The default values are adopted from ([Temsiririrkkul et al. 2014, Table II](https://dspace.jaist.ac.jp/dspace/bitstream/10119/12995/1/21068.pdf)).

 ## Configuration File
 You can also specify environmental variables by a file.
 See `config.yml` for details.